JackieRis/ft_malloc/README.md

 ```c
 test[45];
 ```
-the real mallock makes you segfault, but here, I can't segfault, it's impossible because you are in a TINY case, so i've got an entire page allocated in wich you can fit 100 blocks of 128 Bytes.
+the real malloc makes you segfault, but here, I can't segfault, it's impossible because you are in a TINY case, so i've got an entire page allocated in wich you can fit 100 blocks of 128 Bytes.

 And the second problem about it is....
 ```c